Toilets at Bathroom City

 This guide will cover all of the above points and give you a great insight with what lavatory to buy and making the best out of a simple thing we all take for granted.
 After all, we spend on average of 42 minutes a week sitting on the toilet.

 A close coupled toilet is where your cistern sits on the back of the toilet and flushes through directly to the pan.
 Most lavatories these days are close coupled giving a modern fresh look.
 In days gone by, toilets had cisterns hung above on the wall where gravity was used to create a strong flush.
 With modern technology, fitting encapsulated in the cistern do all the work needed.

-Close coupled pans / toilets are fitted to the floor using floor connectors and screws through the bottom side of the pan Generally, most toilets come complete with cistern fittings.
-We advise you to check on purchase that your toilet comes with all required fittings as some may not.
-Also check your dimensions, as this style of come in a huge variety of dimensions depending on style, look and range.
+Close coupled pans/toilets are fitted to the floor using floor connectors and screws through the bottom side of the pan Generally, most toilets come complete with cistern fittings.
+We advise you to check on a purchase that your toilet comes with all required fittings as some may not.
+Also check your dimensions, as this style of coming in a huge variety of dimensions depending on style, look and range.
 Some brands, like Burlington, even offer portrait or landscape cisterns meaning you can make the most of your bathroom.

 Back to wall